 “Sometimes In Winter” Nanuet (NY) Public Library June 7, 2015

 Steve Katz was born in Brooklyn, NY on May 9, 1945.
 His music career began in in the late 50s when he appeared on a local Schenectady, New York television program called Teenage Barn.
-Accompanied by piano, Steve would sing such hits of the day as “Tammy” and “April Love."
+Accompanied by piano, Steve sang hits of the day such as “Tammy” and “April Love."
 Like so many young musicians of the early 60s, Steve Katz gravitated to Greenwich Village.
 There he listened to and played with others such as Dave Van Ronk ("The Mayor of MacDougal Street"), Stefan Grossman, Maria D'Amato (to be Maria Muldaur), David Grisman, and John Sebastian.
 With a number of those and others, he would become part of the Even Dozen Jug Band (Wikipedia entry) which released on album.
 A guitarist among many guitarists, Katz played washboard.

 Next came the Danny Kalb Quartet.
 Still not confident enough as a guitar player, he kept his amp turned down low for the audition and passed.
 Soon Al Kooper joined the band and it became Blues Project.
 It was the music of Blues Project that I first heard Katz.
 I had never heard music like that or an album, Projections, like that.
 It was so different than anything I'd heard, it sometimes confused me.
 Yes rock and roll.
 No, not rock and roll.
 It was also likely the first time I'd heard electric blues, albeit, white electric blues.
 "Caress me baby...you can make love to me like the soft summer breeze."
 More than just hair-raising music. ("There's something happening here.
 What it is ain't exactly clear" spoke to much more than just some Sunset Blvd event.)
 The next thing I knew, Blue Project had become Blood, Sweat and Tears and Child is Father to the Man became another album that I couldn't stop listening to and often wondering what the hell I was listening to.
 Even without Al Kooper for BST's second album, Katz was there and all was fine.
 Not so much blues, but all that jazzy brass opened up new doors for my ears.